wessenstam/secretserver/module2/module2.rst

   - This does not include any Secret data or the encryption.config file.

-- The data is gathered for the purpose of contact if there is a licensing issue and Thycotic will not sell or distribute the information provided during activation.  - The only information available to Thycotic staff is the contact information solely for the purposes of technical support and customer service.
+- The data is gathered for the purpose of contact if there is a licensing issue and Delinea will not sell or distribute the information provided during activation.  - The only information available to Delinea staff is the contact information solely for the purposes of technical support and customer service.

 Lab 4 - Activating Secret Server Licenses